 - There are restrictions on the type of job and working hours for children under 15 years of age.
-These laws apply to all Western Australian employers. - As long as the work does not prevent school attendance, children of any age can: - o work in a family business owned by a relative such as a parent, aunt, uncle or grandparent; - o perform professionally as an actor, musician, entertainer or in an advertisement; and - work for charities and other not-for-profit organisations. - School aged children must not be employed during school hours, unless participating in a school program. - Visit the When children can work in Western Australia page for more information.
+These laws apply to all Western Australian employers. - As long as the work does not prevent school attendance, children of any age can: - o work in a family business owned by a relative such as a parent, aunt, uncle or grandparent; - o perform professionally as an actor, musician, entertainer or in an advertisement; and - o work for charities and other not-for-profit organisations. - School aged children must not be employed during school hours, unless participating in a school program (e.g. work experience placement). - Visit the When children can work in Western Australia page for more information.